Briefs and Boxers

 Their eyes widened.
 She was far older than she looked and acted, and even Ezekiel was amazed since he never bothered to ask.

-“Not everyone,” Zoe mumbled.
 “I’ve never been around people younger than me until now.
-It’s a good chance.”
-That quirked Henry and Mark’s interest.
+It’s a nice feeling.”
+Zoe admitted.

 “How old are your friends?”
-She smiled nervously and started to fidget.
+Alice asked, frowning.

 “Older than I am.”
 She looked to the side and caught glimpse of a familiar pair of shoes.
 “Way older than I am,” she mumbled.